Ziang-Lu/RESTful-with-Flask/Bookstore Web Service Documentation.md

      * `Flask_RESTPlus` for defining resources

-       Basically, this is very similar to `Flask-RESTful`, since originaly this project was forked from `Flask-RESTful`.
-The biggest advantage over `Flask_RESTPlus` is the auto-generated documentation using `Swagger` UI.
+       Basically, this is very similar to `Flask-RESTful`, since originally this project was forked from `Flask-RESTful`.
+The biggest advantage over `Flask_RESTful` is the auto-generated documentation using `Swagger` UI.

        *(In my implementation, I simply used `Flask-RESTful`.
 For the usage of `Flask-RESTPlus` and `Swagger` UI, check out their documentation: https://flask-restplus.readthedocs.io/en/stable/)*